-Be part of the solution for a sustainable future!
-The future needs sustainable solutions to societal challenges.
-This programme offers holistic solutions to societal problems by crossing disciplinary boundaries.
-Climate change, natural resource exploitation, increasing energy demand and inequality are some examples in focus.
-The master’s programme allows you to explore the complexity of creating sustainable societies in alignment with the global Sustainable Development Goals.
+The future needs sustainable solutions to today’s societal challenges.
+In this programme, you explore how to create holistic solutions to complex problems by crossing disciplinary boundaries.
+Climate change, natural resource exploitation, increasing energy demand and inequality are among the global issues you will study.

 Science for Sustainable Development, Master's programme - First and main admission round